juanantonio284/notes_on_writing/MIPT_Tech_Writ/MIPT_Tech_Writ--Week_3.md

   terminology

-* Avoid visuals that include too much or too little complexity for the level of discussion in the paper, these are general guidelines for using visuals
+* Avoid visuals that include too much or too little complexity for the level of discussion in the paper (this is a general guideline for using visuals)

-* Include visuals in a technical paper only when you have a reason to do so (if you do not know why you're putting a visual into your paper, you probably do not need it)
+* Include visuals in a technical paper only when you have a clear reason to do so (if you do not know why you're putting a visual into your paper, you probably do not need it)

 * Reference a visual in the text discussion **prior** to its placement in the report (if the visual precedes its reference the reader will wonder why is it there, be sure to number and title all